Lee Hoe-taik

 Lee Hoe-taik (born 11 October 1946) is a former South Korean football player and manager.
-He is widely regarded as one of the greatest South Korean forwards of all time.
-He is also one of four players inducted into the Korean FA Hall of Fame.
+He is one of four players inducted into the Korean FA Hall of Fame.

 Early life

 Lee started his youth career late in high school, but showed a fast development.
 He was selected for the South Korea national team three years after beginning football in earnest.
-On 10 December 1966, Lee made his senior international debut against Thailand in the 1966 Asian Games.
+On 10 December 1966, Lee made his senior international debut against Thailand at the 1966 Asian Games.

 Club career

 Lee joined Yangzee, founded by the Korean Central Intelligence Agency to develop the national team.

-In the 1967 Pestabola Merdeka, Lee scored three goals, contributing to team's title.
+At the 1967 Merdeka Tournament, Lee scored three goals, contributing to the club's title.

-Yangzee also participated in the 1969 Asian Champion Club Tournament.
+Yangzee also participated at the 1969 Asian Champion Club Tournament.
 Lee scored a hat-trick in the first group match against Mysore State.
-Lee was injured during the third group match against Bangkok Bank, but assisted the winning goal in the next match against Vietnam Police.
-Yangzee won all of the five matches including the semi-finals before the final, but it lost 1–0 to Israeli club Maccabi Tel Aviv after extra time in the final.
+Lee was injured during the third group match against Bangkok Bank, but provided an assist for the winning goal in the next match against Vietnam Police.
+Yangzee won all five matches until the semi-finals, but they lost 1–0 to Maccabi Tel Aviv after extra time in the final.